-Last week I shared how you can save on your groceries by matching store sales with coupons.
-However, there still great ways to save even if you don’t use coupons.
+Previously, I’ve shared lots of great tips on how to save money by using coupons.
+However, there still great ways to save even if you don’t have time to use coupons.
 Here are a few tips:

 - Purchase items on Sale – check store flyers for weekly sale items and plan dinners for the week based on those sale items.
 If you have time, shop the sales at a couple of grocery stores.